Samriddha-Poudel/Hangman-game/README.md

 - JS:JS is used in this project to implement the logic .

   ## How to use it :
-  To play this game , you just need the web browser then visit https://samriddha-hangman.netlify.app/ and play it ENJYOY.
+  To play this game , you just need the web browser then visit https://samriddha-poudel.github.io/Hangman-game/ and play it ENJYOY.

+ # Note:
+  This was mine starting project that i have deplyod my second project more specifically in beest i have deplyod all of mine project through netlify which i have sumbited and my free trail of netlify has been full of limit so my website is down in netlify so i have uploaded it from github pages so you can cehck it out from here this updated link which will work